Engage with us

 Ongoing observatory and planetarium public events

-Visit the Planetarium – First Thursday of each month
+Visit the Planetarium - first Thursday of each month and during School Holidays

 In order to continually improve our offerings we greatly value feedback and insights from the community with regards to outreach.